2020 JOHN F. LOPEZ SUMMER INTERNSHIP

 2020 Update – Working from Home due to Covid-19:

 JFL interns and NHI Microinterns will be asked to work from home, and provide their own equipment for work, including: a quiet space to work, a professional background for digital conferences, a cellular telephone, computer equipment with capacities for work/meetings/calls, a head set for listening, professional attire for online meetings, and basic office supplies such as pens and a notebook.

 The National Hispanic Institute office is housed in a three-story Victorian-style home on 46 acres of land in Maxwell, Texas.
 JFL Interns live in the nearby town of San Marcos, a small university town of about 80,000 people located 10-15 minutes from Maxwell.
 San Marcos is known for its historic charm, proximity to Austin (25 miles to the North) and San Antonio (45 miles to the South), and a beautiful spring-fed river.
 On a small scale, San Marcos offers all the services of large cities including restaurants, local recreation and site seeing, tubing, cinemas, gift shops, and a large outlet mall.
 Both Austin and San Antonio offer major airports, cultural/historical activities and cosmopolitan lifestyles.

 Financing the Lopez Internship

-Interested universities, businesses, and students should contact the Office of Collegiate Services at the National Hispanic Institute at (512) 357-6137 to work out financial arrangements.
+Interested universities, businesses, and students should contact the Office of Special Projects at the National Hispanic Institute at (512) 357-6137 to work out financial arrangements.

 Criteria for admission into a internship position include the following: